WesDeng/ValueCards/index.md

 Our results suggest that the use of the Value Cards toolkit can improve students' understanding of both the technical definitions and trade-offs of performance metrics and apply them in real-world contexts, help them recognize the significance of considering diverse social values in the development of deployment of algorithmic systems, and enable them to communicate, negotiate and synthesize the perspectives of diverse stakeholders.
 Our study also demonstrates a number of caveats we need to consider when using the different variants of the Value Cards toolkit.
 Finally, we discuss the challenges as well as future applications of our approach.

+To Be Added:

+- :card_file_box: Value Cards (Ready to use)

+- Value Cards (Open to adoption)

+- :clipboard: Activity Rundown

+- :100: Quiz